 III.
 Increasing and Maintaining Temperature

 If a cold teapot is used directly to brew tea, the water temperature will drop quickly, making it difficult to achieve the ideal brewing temperature, and consequently, it's hard to brew a satisfactory cup of tea.
-Drinking tea from a cold cup similarly fails to present the best aroma.
+Drinking Tea from a cold cup similarly fails to present the best aroma.
 One of the main purposes of warming the cups and pots is to raise their temperature.
 This is particularly noticeable in colder winters.
 The difference between a warmed and unwarmed pot is quite evident.
 Warming the cups and pots is especially important when brewing oolong tea.
 After warming the teapot, add the oolong tea, cover, gently shake, and then lift the lid to smell the rich floral and fruity fragrance.
 Pouring boiling water over the tea immediately releases its high and fragrant aroma.

 In addition to warming the pot before brewing to increase its temperature, during the brewing process, boiling water is often poured over the pot to maintain its internal temperature.
 It's clear that temperature, as one of the three key factors in brewing tea, is crucial.
 Besides water temperature, the temperature of the tea ware also needs to be considered for its impact on the tea.

 Each action in the process of brewing tea must have its reason.
-For example, in traditional Chaozhou , actions such as scraping the foam off the lid, the three nods of the phoenix, Guan Yu's city tour, and Han Xin's counting of soldiers are not mere performances but carry deep meanings.
+For example, in traditional Chaozhou Gongfu tea, actions such as scraping the foam off the lid, the three nods of the phoenix, Guan Yu's city tour, and Han Xin's counting of soldiers are not mere performances but carry deep meanings.
 Therefore, to enjoy a good cup of tea, the step of warming the cups and pots beforehand is truly indispensable.